shayandelbari/portfolio/README.md

 Welcome to my personal portfolio website!
 This project showcases my skills, experience, and projects.
 The website is built using modern web technologies including [Svelte](https://svelte.dev/), [Tailwind CSS](https://tailwindcss.com/), and [TypeScript](https://www.typescriptlang.org/).

+You can visit the live website at [shayandelbari.com](https://shayandelbari.com).

 ## Table of Contents

 - [Features](#features)